We’ve teamed up with Reading Rocks to create a series of online lessons and activities to support home learning.

 In Lesson 19 we listen to a reading from the book and practice our inference skills, in Lesson 20 we create our own magical gobstoppers and practice our persuasive writing skills, and in Lesson 21 we practice writing dialogue.

 In this lesson we dive into magical underwater adventures with the Sea Keepers!
 This new mermaid series for readers aged 5 and up has a strong environmental message about saving our seas.

-Inspired by Sea Keepers: Mermaid Rescue, we’re gathering facts and using what we’ve learned to to create a creature fact file.
+Inspired by Sea Keepers: Mermaid Rescue, in lesson 17 we’re gathering facts and using what we’ve learned to to create a creature fact file.
 In lesson 18 we look at understanding recycling labels and find ways to reuse single use plastic.
 We also create our own environmental pledge and badge inspired by The Sea Keepers.